 Attackers could execute malicious code with admin rights in NorthVPN and ProtonVPN processes.
-Revised updates create a remedy.See More: Everything about Ransomware
+Revised updates create a remedy.See More: According to scientists, Einstein’s theory is not entirely correct.

 Recently released security updates for the NordVPN and ProtonVPN applications for setting up and establishing VPN connections were relatively easy to circumvent.
 For example, despite patched versions, attackers would still be able to execute malicious code with system privileges on Windows PCs under certain circumstances.